nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `STUDENT_PHONE_NUMBER` and `GUARDIAN_PHONE_NUMBER` should be in Singapore's phone formatting (i.e. starting with either 6, 8 or 9 with 8 digits)

 Example:
-1. You would like to edit **Alex Yeoh** student's phone number, email address and address as they are wrong.
+1. You would like to edit **Alex Yeoh** phone number, email address and address as they are wrong.
 2. Type `edit_student 1 p/98825432 e/alexy@example.com a/Alex street, Block 123, #01-01` and press <kbd>enter</kbd>.
 (This edits the student **Alex Yeoh's** `STUDENT_PHONE_NUMBER`, `EMAIL`, and `ADDRESS` which is at index 1)

 ![edit_student_example](images/enhao/edit_student%20-%20edited.png)